MariamShrief5/Login-Page/README.md

 # Project Description:
 This project features a user authentication system with both a Signup (Registration) Page and a Login Page, designed to securely handle user access.
 The Registration Page allows new users to create an account by providing essential information, such as a username, email, and password.
 The Login Page enables existing users to access their account with their registered credentials.

-In the **Project Details** section for a login and signup (registration) page, you want to describe the specific functionality and structure of each feature.
-This provides a clear view of how the system works and the technical details that make it secure and user-friendly.
-Here’s an example:

 ## Project Details

 This project is a user authentication system with a **Signup (Registration) Page** and a **Login Page**.
 Here’s a breakdown of the functionality and technical implementation: